olebole/irafdoc/doc/nproto.objmasks.rst

   </p>
   <p>
-  Background means and sigmas (specified per image pixels) may be specified by <tt>"maps"</tt>.
+  Background means and sigmas (specified per image pixels) may be specified by <span style="font-family: monospace;">"maps"</span>.
 These may be constant numerical values or images.
 The map images will be linearly interpolated to the size of the input images.
   For multi-extension input data, constant map values apply to all extensions and maps are also multiextension files with map images having the same